sbduff21/LatinOnePortfolio/irregulars1.md

 15. third person plural perfect passive subjunctive

-16. third person singular pluperfect active subjunctive
+16. third person singular pluperfect active subjunctive **What principal part is this verb built on?**